devNimi/Responsive-Images-Blog-Udacity-Project-/README.md

 You can read more over [here](http://www.imagemagick.org/script/mogrify.php)

 <hr>
-I am really sorry for the messed created here :( I think this was the based I could do with my current knowledge :)
+I am really sorry for the messed created here :( I think this was the best I could do with my current knowledge :)
 `images_src/art_direction` I used an Image Editing tool to generate crop of the images and then used grunt to generate images as per my requirement.
 Naming convention for art_direction images is little different from other images but this is the only way it can be done without more mess.
 You'll know what I mean when you'll see Gruntfile.js
 <hr>
 I thing more I would like to point here :)